Protect Your Employment Income

-What happens when you can’t work?
+What happens if you become sick or disabled and can’t work?

 What is your most valuable asset?
 Many would mention a business while others a home.
 Some might present an investment portfolio.
 However, the majority of individuals fail to remember the single most valuable asset that makes all others possible: the ability to earn an income.
 Our earning potential protects our financial independence, keeps our families safe, and ensures our future.
 But what happens when you can’t work due to a disabling illness or injury?
 How will you pay your rent or mortgage if you become disabled?
 Who will pay for your other necessities if illness prevents you from keeping your job?
 Why risk becoming dependent on charity or government?

 While health insurance covers you should you need medical care by paying for necessary medical treatment, it does not provide any income.
 Also remember: worker’s compensation only pays if you are hurt while on the job.

 CEG Life Insurance Services offers disability insurance, from multiple insurance companies, which will provide you and your family a regular monthly paycheck should you suffer a disability and can’t earn an income.

 REQUEST A QUOTE FOR DISABILITY INSURANCE HERE

 Disability insurance offers a set monthly benefit, for a set amount of time (benefit period), after a set number of days have passed following a disability claim (waiting period).
 The maximum monthly benefit is based on your total earned income through your occupation, and is typically between 50% – 60% of that amount (although you can choose a benefit amount lower than the maximum).
 Also, in addition to age, health, and gender, disability insurance prices are based on your actual occupation and work duties as well.

 Here are the typical options for benefit periods (ranging from short to long term):

 - 1-year, 2 years, 5 years, 10 years, Age 65, Age 67, Age 70 (the longer the benefit period the higher the cost of the policy)